Waziup/WaziCloud/orchestrator/README.md

 127.0.0.1 localhost kube-master
 <worker-IP> kube-worker1
 ```
-Do the same on kube-worker1.

 Edit /etc/dhcp/dhcpclient.conf and add:
 ```
 prepend domain-name-servers 8.8.8.8, 8.8.8.4;
 ```
+Do the same on kube-worker1.
+You should be able to ping google.com and each-other VMs.

 Follow the instructions at: http://kubernetes.io/docs/getting-started-guides/kubeadm/